Open vaults. Keep what you like. Ship the real merch when you are ready.

 Discord as the public room

-Discord is where drop talk, support visibility, feedback, and community receipts can live once the invite is ready.
+Discord is where drop talk, support visibility, feedback, and community receipts can live.

 Verified mail days